 Most of the songs he wants to learn are pretty basic and consist of some basic chords.

 But there is one song with a solo he loves and would like to play one day.

-Set Your First Goals
+Set Your First Time Goals

-Now with Scott, his goals will be quite similar to most people because these are goals most people should set.
+Now with Scott, his goals will be quite similar to most people because these are what most people should set.
 Only you can really determine your goals and what you will need to see as you progress.